xhawk18/promise-cpp/Readme.md

 ```

 ### Defer race(const PROMISE_LIST &promise_list);
-Rturns a promise that resolves or rejects as soon as one of
+Returns a promise that resolves or rejects as soon as one of
 the promises in the iterable resolves or rejects, with the value
 or reason from that promise.
 The "promise_list" can be any container that has Defer as element type.